Go Ad-Free

 We were delighted to see an acknowledgment that TSH can vary seasonally, as we have seen this pattern ourselves.
 We don’t agree that people with elevated TSH in the wintertime have no business taking levothyroxine, though.
 Our experience suggests that high TSH may correlate pretty closely with uncomfortable symptoms of hypothyroidism.

 Many doctors use TSH as the primary measurement to diagnose and monitor treatment of hypothyroidism.
 Some endocrinologists are beginning to suspect that TSH alone may not be enough.
 Some people with TSH levels within the normal range while taking levothyroxine still do not feel good.
 Keep reading for a fuller explanation of why that may happen.
-Or listen to our recent interview with international thyroid expert Antonio Bianco.
+Or listen to our interview with international thyroid expert Antonio Bianco.
 It is Show 1330: Rethinking Hypothyroidism.

 Balancing Thyroid Hormones Was a Big Challenge: